SvenVw/fdm/.changeset/breezy-tigers-heal.md

 "@svenvw/fdm-calculator": patch
 ---

-Prevent overwhelming the nitrogen balance calculation with many fields by organizing the calculations in batches
+Prevent overwhelming the nitrogen balance calculation with many fields by organizing calculations into batches.